 Earning unlimited cash back rewards while strengthening your credit makes this our pick for the best credit card for fair/average credit for flat-rate rewards.

 You’ll earn consistent 1.5% cash back on all purchases, with no need to juggle rotating rewards categories or track spending.
-Plus, you could get a credit limit increase after your first 5 months of on-time payments.
+Plus, with responsible use, you could get a credit limit increase after your first 6 months of on-time payments.